 “It’s the Holy Spirit’s job to convict, God’s job to judge and my job to love.”

 Within the last decade, acceptance of LGBTQ+ lifestyles have been on the rise in America and beyond.
-A recent survey conducted by the Pew Research Center found 72 percent of Americans approve of homosexual lifestyles.
-That poll also found that 86 percent of those who don’t consider religion important in their daily lives.
+The Pew Research Center shared last year that the majority of people who approved of homosexual lifestyles didn’t consider religion important in their daily lives.
 Later in 2020, a separate report found that nearly half of adults identifying as LGBT claim to be religious.

 “Claiming the name of Christ is sometimes a dangerous business.
 And holding to God’s revealed truth in His Word concerning homosexuality is even more dangerous,” Becket Cook wrote in his book, A Change of Affection: A Gay Man’s Incredible Story of Redemption.
 “If you believe that homosexuality is a sin, you are immediately labeled a bigot or homophobic.

 “Somewhere in the last decade, ‘I disagree with you.’ came to mean ‘I hate you.’ … Although we are not forced to bow down to a golden image, we are pressured to bow down to the great god of Public Opinion.
 Over the last several years, I’ve seen many Christians cave to culture.”

 So what’s a believer to do?
 Consider these 5 Biblical truths as you minister to your LGBTQ loved ones: